mazhar-ansari-ardeh/BenchmarkFcns/benchmarkfcns/ackleyfcn.markdown

 {% endhighlight %}

 # Acknowledgement
-The author would like to thank [https://www.ivo-welch.info/](Prof. Ivo Welch) as he kindly contributed to the correctness of this document by pointing out some inconsistencies in the text.
+The author would like to thank [Prof. Ivo Welch](https://www.ivo-welch.info/) for kindly contributing to the correctness of this document by pointing out some inconsistencies in the text.

 # See also:
 * [Ackley N. 2 Function]({{site.baseurl}}/benchmarkfcns/ackleyn2fcn)